Written By: Tori Mistick

 Fleece fabric (you can use an old blanket)

 Your favorite Stella & Chewy’s Kibble

-Use a screwdriver to make the slits bigger (you’ll be poking the fleece strips through here later.)
+You’ll be poking the fleece strips through here later.

 - Make your snuffle mat to suit the size of your dog.
 Small breeds would do great with a board that’s about 12” square, while large breeds will have more fun with something bigger like 24” square.

 - Stella & Chewy’s Raw Coated Baked Kibble is one of the best foods to use for this enrichment toy because it doesn’t leave as much residue or crumbs as other types of food and treats.

 - Use your snuffle mat to feed your dog their dinner.
 If you have a fast eater, this will really slow them down and make meal time fun.